-Surgical specialists at Missouri Delta Medical Center now offer advanced robotic surgical techniques for partial knee and hip replacement surgery.
-As compared to traditional joint replacement surgery, MAKOplasty is a robotic arm assisted joint replacement procedure designed for those suffering with degenerative joint disease (DJD).
-Using real-time information and images of your knee or hip, your surgeon better controls more accurate implant placement, which can be difficult to achieve with traditional total hip or partial knee replacement techniques without robotic arm assistance.
+Missouri Delta Medical Center now offers advanced robotic surgical techniques for partial knee and hip replacement surgery.
+As compared to traditional joint replacement surgery, Mako is a robotic arm-assisted joint replacement procedure designed for those suffering with degenerative joint disease (DJD).
+Using real-time information and images of your knee or hip, Dr. Rudy Rodriguez better controls more accurate implant placement, which can be difficult to achieve with traditional total hip or partial knee replacement techniques without robotic arm assistance.

-MAKOplasty® Partial Knee Resurfacing is a unicompartmental or bicompartmental knee replacement enabled by robotic arm technology that allows the surgeon to perform surgery precisely through a smaller incision as compared to standard manual procedures.
-Surgeons at Missouri Delta Medical Center use the RIO® Robotic Arm Interactive Orthopedic System, a surgeon-controlled robotic arm system that combines computer imaging with an intelligent instrumentation.
-This allows the surgeon to precisely place an implant that has been selected for your knee.
-MAKOplasty® can be performed through a four to six inch incision over your knee with small incisions in both your femur (thighbone) and tibia (shin).
+Mako Partial Knee Resurfacing is a unicompartmental or bicompartmental knee replacement enabled by robotic arm technology that allows Dr. Rodriguez to perform surgery through a smaller incision as compared to standard manual procedures.
+Using the robotic arm-assisted system that combines computer imaging with an intelligent instrumentation allows him to precisely place an implant that has been selected for your knee.
+Mako can be performed through a four to six inch incision over your knee with small incisions in both your femur (thighbone) and tibia (shin).
 By preserving healthy bone, tissue, and ligaments along with more ideal patient specific implant positioning, the results may be a more natural feeling knee.
-Since healthy bone is preserved, patients who undergo MAKOplasty® partial knee procedures may still be candidates for a total knee replacement procedure later in life if necessary.
+Since healthy bone is preserved, patients who undergo Mako partial knee procedures may still be candidates for a total knee replacement procedure later in life, if necessary.

-- Accurate placement of your hip implant using the surgeon-controlled robotic arm system, which can reduce the likelihood of hip dislocation
+- Accurate placement of your hip implant using the Mako robotic arm-assisted system, which can reduce the likelihood of hip dislocation

 - More consistency in leg length, potentially decreasing the need for a shoe lift